RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

 </div>
 -->

 DDIM is a widely used deterministic sampler in diffusion models, yet its update rule may appear complex at first glance.
 In contrast, rectified flow employs a simple Euler method to generate samples.
 Both approaches are deterministic—so why do they look so different?
-In this blog, we reveal that DDIM is actually equivalent to the vanilla Euler method applied to a straight-line rectified flow, and thus it falls under a broader family of samplers we call natural Euler methods.
+In this blog, we show that DDIM is actually equivalent to the vanilla Euler method applied to a straight-line rectified flow, and it further falls under a broader family of samplers we call natural Euler samplers.
 Moreover, we show that natural Euler trajectories for affine rectified flows are *pointwise transformable* to one another—a result that not only unifies these seemingly different samplers but also represents a stronger statement than the equivalence in the continuous-time ODE setting.

 ## Overview